OpenQuantumComputing/quantumreservoirpy/paper.md

 ---

 # Summary
 Reservoir computing on quantum computers have recently emerged as a potential resource for time series prediction, owing to their inherent complex dynamics.
-To advance Quantum Reservoir Computing (QRC) research, we have developed the Python package [`QuantumReservoirPy`](https://github.com/OpenQuantumComputing/quantumreservoirpy), which fascilitates QRC using quantum circuits as reservoirs.
+To advance Quantum Reservoir Computing (QRC) research, we have developed the Python package [`QuantumReservoirPy`](https://github.com/OpenQuantumComputing/quantumreservoirpy), which facilitates QRC using quantum circuits as reservoirs.

 The package is designed to be easy to use, while staying completely customizable.
 The resulting interface, similar to that of [reservoirpy](https://github.com/reservoirpy/reservoirpy) [@trouvain20], simplifies the development of quantum reservoirs, and provides logical methods of comparison between reservoir architectures.